medizininformatik-initiative/clinical-cohort-definition-language/docs/documentation.md

 # Clinical Cohort Definition Language (CCDL)

 The Clinical Cohort Definition Language (CCDL) was created to provide a formal definition for cohort queries based on inclusion and exclusion criteria.
 The different inclusion and exclusion criteria are conjuncted with the "AND" and "OR" operators respectively.
-Resulting in a conjunctive normal form without negation (CNF) for inclusion and disjunctive normal form without negation (DNF) for the exclusion  criteria.
+Resulting in a conjunctive normal form (CNF) for inclusion and disjunctive normal form (DNF) for the exclusion criteria, where each individual criterion (literal) may optionally be negated.

 The format was chosen to be easily created from a javascript front-end as well as support simple translation to FHIR Search and CQL.